v0lta/PyTorch-Wavelet-Toolbox/docs/intro.rst

    :alt: wavelet packet transform computation diagram.
    :align: center

-   Scematic drawing of the full wpt in a single dimension.
+   Scematic drawing of the full WPT in a single dimension.
 Compared to :numref:`fig-fwt`, the high-pass filtered side of the tree is expanded, too.

 Whole expansion is not the only possible way to construct a wavelet packet tree.
 See :cite:`jensen2001ripples` for a discussion of other options.

 In :numref:`fig-fwt` and :numref:`fig-wpt`, capital letters denote convolution operators.
-These may be expressed as Toeplitz matrices :cite:`strang1996wavelets`.
+These may also be expressed as Toeplitz matrices :cite:`strang1996wavelets`.
 The matrix nature of these operators explains the capital boldface notation.
 Coefficient subscripts record the path that leads to a particular coefficient.
 :py:meth:`ptwt.packets.WaveletPacket` provides this functionality for single dimensional inputs.